mmgh90/OASIS2_Classification/README.md

 This repository contains the source code for the paper **"Explainable machine learning for longitudinal dementia status prediction: establishing a leakage-free benchmark"**.

-This study establishes a rigorous, leakage-free framework for predicting dementia status using the OASIS-2 longitudinal MRI dataset.
+This study establishes a rigorous, leakage-free framework for predicting dementia status using the OASIS-2 longitudinal dataset.
 It addresses common pitfalls in longitudinal machine learning, specifically target leakage (by excluding CDR scores) and subject leakage (by employing group-aware splitting).

 ## Repository Contents